dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

   internal_tests/use_cases/all_use_cases.txt

 Add the new use case to this file so it will be available in the tests.
-See the :ref:`cf-ci-all-use-cases` section for details.
+See the :ref:`cg-ci-all-use-cases` section for details.

 .. _add_new_category_to_test_runs: